Chartio provides two methods of connecting to your database: Direct Connection and SSH Tunnel Connection.

-If you are using a recent version of OpenSSH, you may wish to explore using the ServerAliveInterval and ServerAliveCountMax options to have the SSH client exit if it finds itself no longer connected to the server.
-In many ways this may be a better solution than the monitoring port.
+If you’re using a recent version of OpenSSH, you may wish to explore using the ServerAliveInterval and ServerAliveCountMax options to have the SSH client exit if it finds itself no longer connected to the server.
+In many ways, this may be a better solution than the monitoring port.

 Additional connection string settings, such as logging, are available.
 See autossh documentation for details.

 Ensure you have added a crontab entry for the connection

-Confirm you have added a crontab entry to restart the connection on reboot.
+Confirm you’ve added a crontab entry to restart the connection on reboot.

 If switching from Connection Client, ensure the SSH process is not running

 ps aux | grep ssh